SilverCodeGuru/aanarkedaane/linux/linux4hackers/01 intro.md

 - more secure, faster, open source
 - less hardware drivers compared to windows
 - today's terminal is terminal emulator - physical screen monitor keyboard
-- shell is the UI
+- shell is the UI - there are many shells e.g. bash, sh, zsh
+- powershell also runs on linux - pwsh
+- $ at command prompt means you are logged in as user
+- su root will give you # instead of $
+-